Karan Vohra: Early and personal life

 Vohra was born and brought up in Delhi.
 He has two siblings named Kunal Vohra and Komal Vohra.
 His sister Komal, is the ex-wife of rapper Raftaar.

-Vohra is married to Bella Vohra since 2012.
+Vohra has been married to Bella Vohra since 2012 and became father to twin boys Arya and Aksh in 2023.

 Career

 Vohra made his acting debut with Zindagi Ki Mehek, portraying Shaurya Khanna from 2016 to 2018 and Shaurya Ahlawat in 2018 opposite Samiksha Jaiswal.
 From 2018 to 2019, he portrayed Dr. Veer Sahay in Krishna Chali London opposite Megha Chakraborty.

 In 2021, he portrayed ACP Raghav Shastri in Pinjara Khubsurti Ka.

-Since September 2022, he is seen portraying Atharva Rana in Imlie opposite Chakraborty and Seerat Kapoor.
+From September 2022 to September 2023, he played Atharv Rana in Imlie opposite Megha Chakraborty and Seerat Kapoor.

+From April 2024 to August 2024, he played Aryaman Bundela in Main Hoon Saath Tere opposite Ulka Gupta.
+In August 2024, he appeared as Major Dev Singh Chauhan in Naam Namak Nishan, a web series on Amazon Mini TV.

+From April 2025 to August 2025, he played Rishank Jaiswal in Colors TV's Meri Bhavya Life.